TheTessaMurphy/TheTessaMurphy.github.io/How to Create Express App.md

 <p class = "note"><b>NOTE:</b> For demonstration purposes all four variables are posted, but this is arbitrary.
 You could just have easily sent one, or many more.</p>

 You're using the fetch API to send your request.
 The fetch API is straightforward and more or less replaces XMLHttpRequest.
-You give it the url you'll be sending your data to, (in this case *amendJsonFile*) define the type of content you're sending, define the data you're sending, process the response, and catch any errors.
+You give it the url you'll be sending your data to (in this case *amendJsonFile*), define the type of content you're sending, define the data you're sending, process the response, and catch any errors.
 If you'd rather not receive a response, you can remove these lines of code:

 ```javascript
 then(response => response.json())